 Bullying and harassment is behaviour that makes someone feel intimidated or offended.
-Harassment is unlawful under the Equality Act 2010.
+Victimisation is when an individual is punished or subjected to detriment due to them raising concerns regarding discrimination, whether that be in relation to themselves or another individual.
+Harassment and victimisation are unlawful under the Equality Act 2010.